 Students and trainees are valued members of PHSA’s research community and they are integral to the research we do.
 Training and working in our facilities allows you to learn from some of the most respected scientists in their fields.

-PHSA and its agencies work hard to provide a comprehensive learning environment for trainees and students on our sites.
+PHSA and its programs work hard to provide a comprehensive learning environment for trainees and students on our sites.
 Here are some tips to ensure you're fully prepared to take advantage of these opportunities from the very first day you join us.

 Before your first day